 In need of some space and area to think about what you want to learn?
 I’ve got you covered.

-You can click here to download the self-learning log for this week’s free resources.
 This self-learning log helps you to brainstorm the areas you would like to learn more about, keep track of your self-learning progress, and reflect on your achievements by the end of the time you’ve set for yourself.

 Here are some detailed description and an example of how you can use the log.

 In this free download printable, you will find space to write out some skills and knowledge you would like to learn.
 For me, the list would be something like the following.